AnthillTech/android-mewa-client/README.md

     client.requestDevicesList();
   }

+  // note that this happens only when client explicitly gets disconnect signal from the channel
+  // WebSocket itself might be still alive.
   @Override
   public void onDisconnected() {
-    // note that this happens only when client explicitly gets disconnect signal from the channel
-    // WebSocket itself might be still alive.
     Log.d(TAG,"onDisconnected()");
+  }

+  // happens when WebSocket is closed
+  @Override
+  public void onClosed() {
+    Log.d(TAG,"onClosed()");
   }

   @Override